Mohammedvaraliya/MCA-Coursework/Placement-Preparation-Coding-Practice/Day-02/README.md

 [Leetcode Problem URL](https://leetcode.com/problems/sort-array-by-parity/)

-Given an integer array nums, move all the even integers at the beginning of the array followed by all the odd integers.
+Given an integer array `nums`, move all the even integers at the beginning of the array followed by all the odd integers.

 Return any array that satisfies this condition.